Statement on Cleanliness and Infection Control

 Patients’ choices in respect of treatments provided and their wishes to be treated on specific days or by certain clinicians are noted and taken fully into account.

 The High Street Dental Practice plans to review and expand our web page, to contain more information.
 We are currently asking all patients to complete new medical histories in order that we may ensure all patient details are up to date and to obtain mobile telephone numbers and email addresses.
 Once we have these in place we will send text remainders and email correspondence.
 This should be more cost effective and efficient.
 We are also working towards being “paper free”, by installing scanners and using digital x ray equipment.

 All dental care professional at The High Street Dental Practice either hold a current DBS Check or one is being undertaken, as required by the Health and Social Care Act.

 The High Street Dental Practice recognises the principles of Equality, Diversity and Human Rights both for its patients and for its employees.

-Our Practice Manager is responsible for considering and taking action if any instances which may breach our policy are brought to her attention.
+The Principal Dentist is responsible for considering and taking action if any instances which may breach our policy are brought to her attention.